jdi-docs/jdi-light/source/includes/_documentation.md

 Then "Red Button" text equals to "Big Red Button-Input" Then "Red Button" text contains "Red Button"
-Then "Red Button" text match to ".+"
+Then "Red Button" text matches to ".+"
-Then "Red Button" attribute "test-jdi" equals to "test-value" Then "Red Button" attribute "test-jdi" contains "test" Then "Red Button" attribute "test-jdi" match to ".{10}" Then "Red Button" is enabled
+Then "Red Button" attribute "test-jdi" equals to "test-value" Then "Red Button" attribute "test-jdi" contains "test" Then "Red Button" attribute "test-jdi" matches to ".{10}" Then "Red Button" is enabled
 Then "Disabled Button" is disabled
 Then "Disabled Button" is displayed